pupilfirst/wd101-scripts/basic-introduction-html-css/css-classes-and-selectors/README.md

 Let's find out how to use these selectors.

 # Script
-In this lesson, we are going to learn how to style different elements in our HTML page.
+In this lesson, you are going to learn, how to style different elements in our HTML page.
+You will learn what are CSS selectors & what are their different types.
+We will also look at examples to see how to work with selectors.
+So let’s get started.

-## CSS selectors
+## What are CSS selectors?

 A CSS selector is the first part of a CSS Rule.
-And, you've already seen a **selector** in the previous lesson, when we selected the **h1** element, to style it.
+It lets you select individual elements in HTML.
+It selects HTML elements according to it’s ID, class and type.

 ### Types of selectors